Life after moving to Spain is exciting and full of opportunities. But what are the extra steps you have to take if you have a child?

 In a local school, your child will have the best opportunity to learn Spanish and integrate with the local culture.
 Local schools are affordable, and they’re a great option if you plan to stay in Spain long term.

 International schools offer small class sizes and eliminate the language barrier (if you speak English).
 They allow students to continue the curriculum from their home country, making it the best option if your stay in Spain will be short.

 Create a List of the Best Spanish Schools

 To find the perfect school for your child, create a list of all the schools in your area where your child is eligible to go.
-To find international schools, Winter’s School Finder is a great tool to get you started.
+This international school finder tool is a great way to get you started.

 Look For Accreditations